matheuschvs/ditocujogy/README.md

-- 🔭 I'm currently working on personal and study projects to improve myself on the ReactJS stack and stil help a local group that I belong to.
+- 🔭 I'm currently working on personal and study projects to improve myself on the ReactJS stack and still help a local group that I belong to.

 - 👯 I’am looking to collaborate on anything i can and cool stuff.